cesar-rocha/niwqg/README.md

 ```

 ### Testing `niwqg`
 A test-suit is in the works.
-For now, you can run the examples.
+For now, you can run this simple [example](./examples/LambDipole_CoupledModel.ipynb).

 # Development